 Walk-in bathtubs are tubs that have doors that open and enable the user to easily and safely step over the little edge and “walk-in” instead of having to step over the high edge of traditional-type bathtubs.
 In addition, walk-in tubs have built-in and molded shower seats that are roughly 17 inches high, with a textured surface to prevent slipping off the seat.
-The seats in walk-in tubs offer a much safer bathing experience since the tub user can more readily step in and out of it, and allows bathers to sit upright while submerged in air-jetted water instead of lying down on their backs and soaking.
+The seats in walk-in tubs offer a much safer bathing experience since the tub user can more readily step in and out of it, and allows bathers to be sitting upright while submerged in air-jetted water instead of lying down on their backs and soaking.
 They are thus tailor-made for individuals with mobility issues who cannot easily lay down and then get up.

 These modern bathtubs also have fast-acting drainage systems so that the user does not have to wait long for the water to drain before they can step out.
-They also have water-tight sealing around the door to prevent water from trickling out when the tub is filled with water.
+They also have water-tight sealing around the door to prevent water from trickling out when the bathtub is filled with water.

 Safety features that are available in most high-end walk-in bathtubs include: